-As the latest must-see movie to add to your holiday watch list, Netflix’s A Christmas Prince quickly whisks you off into a fairy tale.
-But the key word there is fairy tale.
-Though you might be wondering if the Christmas Prince country of Aldovia really exists, you’ll just have to prepare to be disappointed.
+A must-see holiday movie, Netflix’s A Christmas Prince quickly whisks you off into a fairytale — but the key word there is fairytale.
+Though you might wonder if the country of Aldovia, where A Christmas Prince is supposedly set, really exists, you’ll just have to prepare yourself to be disappointed.

-Fictional locations are a staple of fairy tales, which makes perfect sense considering the fantasy aspect of it all.
-While classic tales may have taken place "once upon a time," more modern adaptations have been specific to their locales.
+Fictional locations are a staple of fairytales (why confine a fantastical story to reality when you can dream up something new?).
+While classic tales may have taken place "once upon a time," more modern adaptations have identified specific settings.
 Take the film Ella Enchanted, starring Anne Hathaway, for example.
 The main character, Ella, was born in the kingdom of Emir, which most certainly doesn't exist in real life.
-Then there's Frozen, set in the fictional kingdom of Arendelle, which is definitely not a real place on this earth, though it's based on the Norwegian town of Arendal.
-There's also Aladdin, which is set in the fictional kingdom of Agrabah.
-While not an actual place, per se, the kingdom would be somewhere near the Jordan River in the Middle East.
+Then there's Frozen, set in the fictional kingdom of Arendelle, which is definitely not a real place on this earth, though it's inspired by Norwegian locales.
+There's also Aladdin, which is set in the fictional kingdom of Agrabah; while not an actual place, per se, the kingdom was informed by cities in South Asia and the Middle East.
+In these films and in A Christmas Prince, the fictional setting adds to the fairytale magic.

-That said, A Christmas Prince's fictional setting adds to the fairy-tale magic.
-The story features Rose McIver as a New York City-based journalist named Amber, who goes undercover to investigate the playboy-ish ways of Aldovia's future king, Prince Richard (Ben Lamb).
-The two, obviously, fall in love after Amber learns that Prince Richard's reputation as a player was blown out of of proportion.
+A Christmas Prince features Rose McIver as a New York City-based journalist named Amber, who goes undercover to investigate the playboy-like ways of Aldovia's future king, Prince Richard (Ben Lamb).
+The two obviously fall in love after Amber learns that Prince Richard's reputation as a player was blown out of of proportion.
 But their relationship gets complicated when Amber comes to discover information that could threaten Prince Richard's rule as king.

 Plot spoilers ahead.
-Amber returns back to her home in the United States after being outed as a reporter posing as tutor in order to get inside information on Prince Richard's background.
-After things go awry during a Christmas Eve ball, Richard learns long-kept secrets about his family history that almost prevent him from taking over the kingdom.
-He is later crowned as the successor to his father’s throne, while Amber seeks to find her path in life now working at her father's diner.
-Unbeknownst to Amber, the newly-minted king has found his way to the diner and proposes to her as her father looks on from the storefront.
+Amber returns back to her home in the United States after being outed as a reporter posing as a tutor in order to get inside information on Prince Richard's background.
+After things go awry during a Christmas Eve ball, Richard learns long-kept secrets about his family history that almost prevent him from ascending the throne.
+He is later crowned as his father’s successor, while Amber works at her family’s diner back home, trying to find a way forward.
+Unbeknownst to Amber, the newly-minted king has traveled all the way to the diner in search of her.
+He proposes as her father looks on from the storefront.

-The film does a pretty good job at putting its own spin on the cliché "girl meets prince and falls in love" story that has been reinvented throughout the ages by creating a plot line that keeps viewers intrigued.
+The film does a pretty good job at putting its own spin on the cliché "girl meets prince and falls in love" story that has been reinvented throughout the ages by spinning a narrative that keeps viewers intrigued.

 A Christmas Prince seamlessly merges adventure and romance to create a story that will no doubt enchant and captivate viewers of all ages.
-Like the facade of Princess Diaries’ Genovia, the kingdom of Aldovia quickly transports you into the setting of palatial grandeur that helps to set the overall tone for this magical Christmas tale.
+Like The Princess Diaries’ Genovia, the kingdom of Aldovia quickly transports viewers to a world of palatial grandeur that helps to set the tone for this magical Christmas tale.